jesababon/express-crud-hp/readme.md

 You will need to build route for `/`in your `index.js` file.
 It should render your `views/home/index.ejs` file and should have links to the `/students` and the `/houses` routes.

-Next you will need to build out the controller `/students`.
-In this controller set up a route that renders the `students/index.ejs` view with the appropriate data.
+Next you will need to build out the route `/students`.
+In this route render the `students/index.ejs` view with the appropriate data.
 The data here is a list of all students from Hogwarts.
 You will have to create a function in your model to query the database using a PG connection to get all student info, and supply it to the view.

 In the view, iterate over all of the student names and create a link to their specific profile on the page.
 > The `id` and the `fname`/`lname` should dynamically be generated in ejs from each student's hash

-**Testing Queries** If you're unsure about which queries to use, this is a good time to go into the test database and figure out what commands you can use.

 ### Part 2 - Accio *Individual* Students! - Reading

-In your `students` controller, write out the route handler for `/students/:id` to the html template `view/students/show.ejs`.
+In your `students` route, write out the handler for `/students/:id` to the html template `view/students/show.ejs`.
 It should ask the model for the individual student based off of the `id` parameter given.

 The `student` model should have a function that will return the promise for the individual student